substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

   stored in a few servers and managed by a sovereign party, it is an open, trustless, and permissionless network when apps are not controlled by a centralized entity.
 - **Web3 Foundation**: A foundation setup to support the development of decentralized web software protocols.
-Learn more about what they do [on thier website](https://web3.foundation/about/).
+Learn more about what they do [on their website](https://web3.foundation/about/).

 ## Others